 Faculty and Areas of Interest

-Matthew Countryman, associate professor of history and American culture.
-Areas of Interest: African American social movements; 20th-century U.S. history; race, postwar liberalism, and the American left. firstname.lastname@example.org
+Matthew Countryman, Associate Professor of History.
+Areas of interest: African American social movements; 20th-century U.S. history; race, postwar liberalism, and the American left. firstname.lastname@example.org

 - African American Culture WWII — 1960's